+The price tag for higher education continues to rise.
+Fortunately, there are many options to help you afford college.
 The first option is to look into scholarships and grant opportunities, which offer free money as gift aid for you to use toward post-secondary education.
 Grants are often based on financial need, while scholarships are regularly based on merit, service, or accomplishments.

 After free money options, the next step is to borrow money.
 Student loans offer low interest rate programs that often let you wait until graduation to start paying them back.
 Education loans in New Mexico are offered by four main sources: